How Long After Cataract Surgery Can You Bend Over

 If you’re struggling with blurry vision or dizziness, you don’t have to face it alone.
 Our team is here in Melbourne to help you understand your options and find the best solution for your eyes.

 Book an appointment today and take the first step towards clearer vision and better balance.
+You can also speak with an Cataract surgery specialist in Melbourne to discuss what’s right for you.
 Contact Armadale Eye Clinic now at (03) 9070 5753 to get started!

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.